tim-schilling/debug-tutorial/docs/lab1.md

 more recent than the ``created`` value which explains why it appears in the list of posts at the top.

-We can also infer that it means that since the ``publish_at`` is the value causes the Post to appear near the top of list of Posts, that it should also be the value used to render the datetime string.
+We can also infer that since the ``publish_at`` is the ``order_by`` value, that it should also be the value used when rendering the datetime string.

 Now we know that the template is likely using the ``created`` field to render the datetime string when it shouldn't be.
 However, the template that's used to render the individual posts doesn't contain ``post.created`` explicitly.
-We do see that there's a custom template tag that's rendering the datetime called ``nice_datetime``.
-Looking at that code, we indeed see the ``timestamp`` variable being set to the value of ``post.created`` when it should be ``post.publish_date``.
+But we do see that there's a custom template tag that's rendering the datetime called ``nice_datetime``.
+Looking at that code, we indeed find the ``timestamp`` variable being set to the value of ``post.created`` when it should be ``post.publish_date``.